mstgnz/multi-wordle/README.md

 - [ ] if there is no letter in the word, no penalty for the first use but -1 point for the second use.
 - [ ] If a correctly placed letter is not used in the next guess, a penalty of -2 points is awarded.
 - [x] If a word is used that is not in the game language, -2 points penalty.
 The word list is embedded in the project.
-- [x] If the player whose turn it doesn't answer within 10 seconds, it passes to the next player. -5 points penalty for repetition.
+- [x] If the player whose turn it doesn't answer within the specified time, he/she is penalized -5 points and the turn passes to the next player.

 ## Getting Started